 Ad-Hoc not Agile

 There is a risk that other parts of the organisations will say they are “being agile” but, in fact, are only “doing agile”, or worse being “Ad-Hoc”.
 Or that they tried agile, in the form of only doing daily stand-ups and it failed to deliver.
-This could colour the perception of the Data Leader as they embark on this agile approach “again”.
+This could colour the perception of the agile data leader as they embark on this agile approach “again”.

 There is a risk that the new team will have some weak members the rest of the team have to carry consistently, reducing their ability to deliver, but the team is unable to have them removed from the team.